maxk77/Citation-Generator-for-Mac/README.md

 ![image](https://github.com/max-yeah/Citation-Generator-for-Mac/blob/master/Demo%20Pictures/reference%20file.png)

 The first line is the type of your reference.
-In this case is "Thesis".
-Now the Citation Machine only support **Web/ Book/ Journal/ Newspaper/ Magazine**.
+In this case is "<u>Thesis</u>".
+This resource type is not supported.
+Now the Citation Machine <u>only</u> support **Web/ Book/ Journal/ Newspaper/ Magazine**.

 ![image](https://github.com/max-yeah/Citation-Generator-for-Mac/blob/master/Demo%20Pictures/Journal%20reference%20file.png)